-The following period-to-period comparisons of our financial results are not necessarily indicative of results for the current period or any future period.
+The following period-to-period comparisons of our financial results are not necessarily indicative of results for any future period.

-Comparison of Years Ended December 31, 2019 and 2018
+Comparison of Years Ended December 31, 2020 and 2019

 Revenues

 Our revenues include amounts recorded from sales of proprietary and non-proprietary pharmaceutical compounded drug formulations and revenues received from royalty and milestone payments owed to us pursuant to out-license arrangements.